 The CalGroup-Test group located at: Organizations/CalNet/Coordinator/CalGroup-Test will be flattened to CalNet-CalGroup-Test.

-After you submit your request for a CalGroups folder space via the online form, we will create a ticket to track progress.
+After you submit your request for a CalGroups folder space via Service Request in ServiceNow, we will create a ticket to track progress.
 A folder will be created for you using the name you requested.
 Your folder space is set up with you as a member of the admin group.
 To find out more about how to administer your folder space, see Getting Started - Tips for CalGroup Folder Owners.

 If you've requested an LDAP bind or requested to use an existing bind, it will be set up after your folder space.
 See below for additional details.